History of San Francisco: Precolonial history

-European visitors to the San Francisco Bay Area were preceded at least 8,000 years earlier by Native Americans.
 According to one anthropologist, the indigenous name for San Francisco was Ahwaste, meaning, "place at the bay".
 Linguistic and paleontological evidence is unclear as to whether the earliest inhabitants of the area now known as San Francisco were the ancestors of the Ohlone population encountered by the Spanish in the late 18th century.
 The cultural unit, Ohlone, to which the San Francisco natives belonged did not recognize the city or county boundaries imposed later by Americans, and were part of a contiguous set of bands that lived from south of the Golden Gate to San José.

 When the Spanish arrived, they found the area inhabited by the Yelamu tribe, which belongs to a linguistic grouping later called the Ohlone.
 The Ohlone speakers are distinct from Pomo speakers north of the San Francisco Bay, and are part of the Miwok group of languages.
 Their traditional territory stretched from Big Sur to the San Francisco Bay, although their trading area was much larger.
 Miwok-speaking Indians also lived in Yosemite, and Ohlone-speakers intermarried with Chumash and Pomo speakers as well.

 The Spanish conquest of the San Francisco Bay area came later than to Southern California.
 San Francisco's characteristic foggy weather and geography led early European explorers such as Juan Rodríguez Cabrillo to bypass the Golden Gate and miss entering San Francisco Bay, although it seems clear from historical accounts of navigation that they passed close to the coastline north and south of the Golden Gate.